Democrats see rare chance to win governor race in Republican stronghold of Louisiana

 “People have found in David Vitter the one guy that a Democrat can beat,” said Robert Mann, a Louisiana State University communications professor who formerly worked for leading state Democrats.

-Vitter entered the race as the front-runner to replace Jindal, a Republican presidential hopeful prevented by term limits from seeking re-election.
+Vitter entered the race as the front-runner to replace Jindal, who on Tuesday suspended his bid for the Republican presidential nomination after being barred by term limits from seeking re-election as governor.
 With Republicans controlling all statewide offices and the legislature, the runoff was expected to be a formality.

 But Vitter took a beating last month in an open primary with three credible Republicans and Edwards on the same ballot.
 The mudslinging resurrected Vitter’s entanglement in the 2007 “D.C.
 Madam” prostitution scandal.